zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Morden.rst

-Morden is the first Ethereum alternative testnet.
+Morden is the first Expanse alternative testnet.
 It is expected to continue throughout the Frontier and Homestead era.

 Usage